xsvxldx/classical_music/README.md

-# classical_music
+# Exploratory analysis on classical music pieces

-Exploratory analysis on classical music pieces
+This project isn't finished yet, but will be soon and this file will be updated.